 - Empty and thoroughly clean your pets water bowl.

 - Fill the water bowl with fresh, clean water.

 - Pour a thin layer of First Saturday Lime over the surface of the water bowl.

 - Reapply monthly or whenever that appears in their water bowl.

 Was this post helpful?

-Let us know in the comments below.
-We’d value and appreciate your feedback and input!
+Let us know - we value and appreciate your feedback and input!